Resilient-Labs/morning-challenge-tic-tac-toe/README.md

-# 📊 Morning Challenge: Tic-Tac-Toe
+# 📊 90's Rugrats Tic-Tac-Toe

-### Goal: Create a two player Tic-Tac-Toe game.
-The users should be able to click to place their X or O and if they win the program should mention their win in the DOM.
-Please make the game as OOP as possible.
+### Goal: Two player Rugrats Tic-Tac-Toe game.
+The users should be able to click to place their X or O and if they win the program and will display winner on the screen.

 ### How to play Rugurats Tic-Tac-Toe

+1) Select player: Chuckie or Tommy
-1) Click Play Game
+2) Click Play Game
-2) Select where current player wants to play their symbol
-3) Enjoy!
+3) Click in the cell box to place symbol
+4) May the best rugrat win!
 **See who wins reptar**